About the Job

 For further details on physical fitness standards refer to Physical Fitness Standards for Entry into the ADF.

 All newly commissioned Chaplains are required to complete ADF Chaplaincy Training.
 Your training is tri-Service alongside Navy and Air Force Chaplains.
-Attendance on this tri-Service training is important as part of your role and responsibilities could require you, at times, to support the men and women, and their families, of all three Services and across all denominations.
+Attendance on this tri-Service training is important, as part of your role and responsibilities could require you, at times, to support the personnel and their families, of all three Services and across all denominations.
 You will also form valuable friendships and networks.
 Both full and part-time Chaplains are required to complete ADF Chaplaincy training.